alkhe/lambdant/README.md

 Date.UTC !! <1982, 9, 1> -> 402278400000
 ```

-## Scripts

-`make build` generates ./src/parser.js from ./lang/grammar.g and ./lang/lexer.l.
-`make suite` evaluates each of the scripts in ./examples.

 ## TODO
 - loops (optional, can be implemented with conditionals and recursion)
-- webpack loader
 - dedicated syntax highlighting
 - add tests